Constipation

 When you feel the need to have a bowel movement, try to go as soon as possible.
 Delaying can lead to harder stools, making them more difficult to pass.

 If lifestyle changes aren’t enough, or if you experience severe symptoms such as pain, blood in your stool, or unintended weight loss, please seek medical advice.
-There are treatments available, including over-the-counter options and prescription medications that can help manage constipation.

 For further information, here are some trusted sources: